nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 While it provides recurring features, and seperates tasks and events, tasks are not shown on the calendar view, which makes it hard to visualise the due dates of the tasks.
 The use of mouse is required for some features.

+Our Program:

+We will not only provide a good calendar UI for tasks, we will also strive to minimize mouse usage by allowing user to access the commands by typing through the command box.
 <br><br>

 #### iCalendar